Welcome to the world of early language learning!

 Children's exposure to world languages helps them develop an openness to other people and other ways of life.

 Children who have studied a foreign language in elementary school achieve expected gains and have even higher scores on standardized tests in reading, language arts, and mathematics than those who have not (Lipton 1979; Masciantonio 1977; Rafferty 1986; McCaig 1988).

 The ABCs of Elementary School Foreign Language Programs: A Guide for Parents

 Some of our other schools offer Dual Language/Immersion Programs (DL/I).
 These programs deliver grade level content in the target language, with some content taught in English.
 The goal of these programs is to develop bilingual, biliterate and multicultural students.
 For more information about DL/I programs in North Carolina, please visit this site from NCDPI: North Carolina Department of Public Instruction DL/I Site.

-We currently offer one-way immersion programs in Chinese, French, German and Japanese at Waddell Language Academy.
-Waddell’s programs will be moving to a new building in August 2021, which will be the South Academy of International Languages (SAIL).
+We currently offer one-way immersion programs in Chinese, French, German and Japanese at the South Academy of International Languages (SAIL).

-Also opening in August 2021 will be the new North K-8 Language Academy.
-This school will offer one-way immersion programs in Chinese, French and German, starting with K-1 in August 2021, language exploratory (FLEX) in grades 2-5, and high school credit World Language courses in grades 6-8.
-For more information, please visit https://cmschoice.org/north-k-8-language-academy/.
+The North Academy of World Languages opened in August 2021.
+This school offers one-way immersion in Chinese, French, and German, starting with K-1 in August 2021, language exploratory (FLEX) in grades 2-5, and high school credit World Language courses in grades 6-8.

-We have five two-way Spanish dual language programs at these schools:
+We have six two-way Spanish dual language programs at these schools: